ncubeanalytics/ingest/README.md

 # phaedra ingest service
-phaedra service for ingesting events from clients.
+phaedra service for ingesting data from clients.
+This service does no validation or parsing of data and simply forwards everything as is in client requests to tenant specific kafka topics.

 Works through HTTP and WebSockets.

-**TODO**: Document endpoints.

 ## Clone
 This repo uses git submodules, so to get all the code use: